drduh/YubiKey-Guide/README.md

 ## Passphrase

 Generate a passphrase for the Certify key.
-It will be used infrequently to manage Subkeys and should be very strong.
-The passphrase is recommended to consist of only uppercase letters and numbers for improved readability.
-[Diceware](https://secure.research.vt.edu/diceware) is another method for creating memorable passphrases.
+This credential will be used infrequently to manage Subkeys and should be very strong.

+To improve readability, this guide recommends a passphrase consisting only of uppercase letters and numbers.

-The following commands will generate a strong passphrase and avoid ambiguous characters:
+The following commands will generate a strong[^1] passphrase while avoiding certain similar-looking characters:

 ```console
 export CERTIFY_PASS=$(LC_ALL=C tr -dc 'A-Z1-9' < /dev/urandom | \